RxLaboratory/Duik/src-docs/duik-manual/docs/autorig.md

     - **If there are Structures** in the selection:

         - If there are predefined limbs (arm, leg, spine or tail), the Auto-rig will rig everything for you, so you can start to animate right afterwards.
-        - If the Structures are custom Structures, the Auto-rig will add IKs to rig them, determining which type of IK would be the best according to the number and location of the layers.
+        - If the Structures are custom Structures, the Auto-rig will add IK to rig them, determining which type of IK would be the best according to the number and location of the layers.

-    - **If the selection is made of standard layers**, the Auto-rig will add IKs to rig them, trying to guess how they need to be rigged using their parenting and the location of their anchor points.
+    - **If the selection is made of standard layers**, the Auto-rig will add IK to rig them, trying to guess how they need to be rigged using their parenting and the location of their anchor points.
 If the layers are not parented yet, the Auto-rig is able to parent them automatically, but it's better in this case to select the layers in the right order: from the tip to the root of the limb (from hand to shoulder, or from foot to hip...).

 ![Autorig GIF](https://rainboxprod.coop/rainbox/wp-content/uploads/autorig.gif)